Harsh-Trivedi03/TempTrek-Travel-Advisor/README.md

 ## Special Consideration
 For a more detailed explanation and to experience the project in action, please watch our tutorial on YouTube at (https://youtu.be/coYyrwEFJ-U?feature=shared).

-If you have any questions or encounter issues during the setup process, don't hesitate to reach out.
+If you have any questions or encounter issues during the setup process, don't hesitate to reach out us at [ harsh.trivedi19103@gmail.com ].
 Happy traveling!